ajv-validator/ajv/README.md

 Generator functions are currently supported in Chrome, Firefox and Node.js.

-If you are using Ajv in other browsers or in older versions of Node.js you should use one of the available transpiling options.
-All provided async modes use the global Promise class.
+If you are using Ajv in other browsers or in older versions of Node.js you should use one of available transpiling options.
+All provided async modes use global Promise class.
 If your platform does not have Promise you should use a polyfill that defines it.

-Validation result will be a promise that resolves with validated data or rejects with an exception of type `Ajv.ValidationError` that contains the array of validation errors in an `.errors` property.
+Validation result will be a promise that resolves with validated data or rejects with an exception `Ajv.ValidationError` that contains the array of validation errors in `errors` property.

 Example: